 For the past several years, you’ve noticed that you get short of breath when you do certain activities.
 No big deal, you just stopped doing them.
 Now, it seems like you’re short of breath all the time.
 What’s happening?
 Can it be treated?
 Is there a way to prevent it?

 Unfortunately, emphysema can’t be cured.
 When treating it, the goal is to relieve symptoms and slow the progression.
 The intensity of treatment is dependent on the severity of your condition.
 Typically, you’ll need to take some medications.
 One type, bronchodilators, are designed to relieve coughing and shortness of breath by relaxing your constricted airways.
 Another type, inhaled steroids, are used to decrease shortness of breath by reducing inflammation.
-If you have an infection, like pneumonia or acute bronchitis (which is different from chronic bronchitis), you’ll need to take antibiotics.
+You’ll need to take antibiotics if you have an infection, like pneumonia or acute bronchitis (which is different from chronic bronchitis).

-If you already have emphysema, there are things that you can do to get relief from your symptoms and slow the progression of it.
-Getting regular exercise can help to increase your lung capacity, just be sure to check with your doctor prior to starting a new routine.
-Since cold air can cause your bronchial passages to spasm, protect yourself by wearing a soft scarf or cold-air mask during colder months.
-Make sure you get a flu and pneumonia vaccinations yearly because getting either one of these illnesses can have a significant impact on your lungs.
-Do everything you can to prevent yourself from getting respiratory infections by avoiding people that you know are ill, washing your hands frequently or using alcohol-based hand sanitizer when necessary.
+If you already have emphysema, there are things that you can do to get relief from your symptoms and slow its progression.
+Regular exercise can help increase your lung capacity; check with your doctor before starting a new routine.
+Since cold air can cause bronchial passages to spasm, protect yourself by wearing a soft scarf or cold-air mask during colder months.
+Make sure you get the flu and pneumonia vaccinations yearly because getting either of these illnesses can significantly impact your lungs.
+Do everything you can to prevent respiratory infections by avoiding people you know are ill, washing your hands frequently, or using alcohol-based hand sanitizer when necessary.

 Emphysema can definitely affect your life in negative ways, so by doing all that you can to prevent it, you’ll decrease your risk of developing it and experiencing these impacts.
 If you have any questions or concerns about emphysema, please speak with your doctor.
 If you would like more information, please visit the American Lung Association’s Emphysema page at https://www.lung.org/lung-health-and-diseases/lung-disease-lookup/emphysema/